Our Story

 Sueim Koo

 Sueim Koo is an artist based in Ridgefield, New Jersey.
-She earned her BFA from SUNY Purchase College and further honed her skills at The Art Students League of New York.
-Sueim has held five solo exhibitions and has been selected for numerous group exhibitions and art fairs, including the Art’s Guild NJ’s International Juried Exhibition, the Monmouth Museum, the Library of Weill Cornell Medical Center, Bridge to Korea at IHOUSEPHILLY in Philadelphia, and the Edward Hopper Art Center, among others.
-Her work has received recognition and awards from the Da Vinci Art Alliance, Ring Gallery, and Our Common Grounds Artist Guild Gallery.
+She earned her BFA from SUNY Purchase College and continued her studies at The Art Students League of New York.
+She has presented five solo exhibitions and participated in numerous group exhibitions and art fairs, including the Art’s Guild NJ International Juried Exhibition, Monmouth Museum, Weill Cornell Medical Center Library, Bridge to Korea at iHouse Philadelphia, and the Edward Hopper Art Center.

 -